AlissonVisa/apollo-proto1-gt/README.md

 # quarkus-proto1-gt

+This is a gateway used to aggregate different subgraphs of GraphQL API making use of Apollo Federation.

 ## Development docker image
 The difference between production and development docker image is in command.
 The development image needs volume to share the source with host machine.